Affordable Afternoon Tea in London: Honest Reviews

 “You’ve run out of tea?
 During afternoon tea?”
 The waiter shrugged apologetically.
 He turned to my friend, who ordered Earl Gray.

-When the teas came, I was presented with the peppermint I’d not wanted and my friend with the breakfast tea he never ordered.
 Both teas came in teabags as well, something I find endlessly irritating, no matter where I am drinking tea at the time… but particularly if I’m paying out the nose for it.

-Yet, the waiters were attentive, feeding us a second lot of sandwiches.
 The desserts mostly looked better than they tasted.
 I suppose in the end, you pay for the novelty factor above all else.

 The Ritz Hotel

-I was quite excited about having afternoon tea at The Ritz – it is considered world famous, as their website points out.
+It is considered world famous, as their website points out.
 It’s the kind of thing one would probably only ever do once.
-Unfortunately, the experience we had indicated that once was more than enough.

-The tea was loose leafed (with green available – hooray!) and tasty.
+The tea was loose leafed (with green tea available – hooray!) and tasty.
 The sandwiches were… sandwich-y.
 The service?

-In all honesty, it left much to be desired.
-We arrived at 11:30 (not the most traditional morning tea time, but it was all that was available when I booked) and technically, you’d expect to have a table for two hours.
-In reality, by one o’clock they were rushing everyone out the door.
+We arrived at 11.30 (not the most traditional morning tea time, but it was all that was available when I booked) and technically, you’d expect to have a table for two hours.

 The Savoy Hotel